domino-joyce/finch-practical/README.md

 You will be plotting your data using the open statistical software R (https://www.r-project.org/), because developing these skills will come in useful for your final year, and will look great on your CV.
 You may even enjoy it.

 You will code a little “script” - a text file with all the instructions to plot the data - and you will be able to use this script in the MCQ exam to analyse a dataset I provide there in exactly the same way.
+Head to [finch-instructions.md](finch-instructions.md) to get started.

 ---
 <img src="./finch_cieri.png" height="350" width="500">